 How to serve your chicken Maqluba

 Serve warm maqluba on a large platter topped with toasted pine nuts.
-Maqluba is a communal meal, so place it in the center of the table so everyone can gather around and keep helping themselves to seconds and thirds!
+Maqluba is a family style meal, so place it in the center of the table so everyone can gather around and keep helping themselves to seconds and thirds!

-If you make this recipe and loved it, please be sure to tag your photo #thehintofrosemary and leave me a rating in the recipe card!
+If you make this recipe and loved it, please be sure to tag your photo #thehintofrosemary and leave me a rating in the recipe card I love to hear how it turned out for you!

 The Best Jordanian Maqluba (مقلوبة)